davidcmoulton/k-touch/readme.md

 This could be improved by using some kind of formal logger, but that's not a priority.
 That said, if you want it to see it in, send me a pull request :-)

+## Licence
+This work is available under the MIT licence: http://davidcmoulton.mit-license.org